corgicode/api/README.md

 Base url is mostly used to redirect to routes in the front end.

+## Migrations (Seed data)

+Make an admin request to `http://{BASE_URL}/api/migrate` to get seed data in your mongo database.

+Trying to make it work as a command didn't work.

 ## Developing

 On your computer, run `npm install` in the root to get the code linting, and building tools